Impeachment inquiry into Donald Trump: Special Counsel Mueller's Report

 Special Counsel Robert Mueller concluded that "The President's efforts to influence the investigation were mostly unsuccessful, but that is largely because the persons who surrounded the President declined to carry out orders or accede to his requests."
 Nevertheless, the Mueller Report made no definitive conclusion as to whether Trump had committed criminal obstruction of justice.
 Instead, the Special Counsel strongly hinted that it was up to Congress to make such a determination based on the evidence presented in the report.
 Congressional support for an impeachment inquiry increased as a result.

 After the Special Counsel's Report

 House Speaker Nancy Pelosi initially continued to resist calls for impeachment.
 In May 2019, she indicated that Trump's continued actions, which she characterized as obstruction of justice and refusal to honor congressional subpoenas, might make an impeachment inquiry necessary.
-An increasing number of Democrats and a then-Republican representatives of the House, Justin Amash (who later became an independent), were requesting such an inquiry.
+An increasing number of Democrats and a then-Republican representative of the House, Justin Amash (who later became an independent), were requesting such an inquiry.